devictoribero/elrincondevictor/content/english-articles.md

 - Your segmentation or target of people you can reach is higher
 - You will augment your confidence

-Personally, I wanted to reach as many people as possible instead of go to the Spanish niche.
+Personally, I wanted to reach as many people as possible instead of going for the Spanish niche.
 So the only case I can imagine for writing in Spanish is if you want to go niche.